tanvir-git/odoo-documentation/content/applications/sales/sales/send_quotations/get_paid_to_validate.rst

 .. image:: get_paid_to_validate/get_paid_2.png
    :align: center
    :class: img-thumbnail
-   :alt: How to register a payment on Odoo Sales?
+   :alt: How to register a payment on CoquiAPPs Sales?

 .. tip::
    By clicking on the **Customer Preview** button, you will be able to see what your customers